After being married for about 30 years, I asked my husband, Jim, what might seem to be a simple question: “What would you want more—love or respect?”

 I couldn’t understand why anyone would choose respect over love.

-Eggerichs' premise is that, though every person needs both love and respect, God gave men a special, deep need for respect, and He gave women this same deep need for love.
-That's why I didn't understand Jim's need for respect.
+Eggerichs’ premise is that, though every person needs both love and respect, God gave men a special, deep need for respect, and He gave women this same deep need for love.
+And a lot of women don’t understand that need or even how to respect your husband in a way that honors him, God, and your marriage.

-He said when a wife feels unloved she usually reacts in ways that are disrespectful to her husband.
-And that when he feels disrespected, he tends to react in ways that don't express love to her.
-As Jim and I talked, and after I read Eggerichs' book Love and Respect, I understood that the respect my husband longs for should not be based on his performance.
-Instead, I should honor him because it pleases God and because I know that Jim's actions are motivated by his love for Jesus Christ and me.
+As Jim and I talked, I understood that the respect my husband longs for should not be based on his performance.
+Instead, I should honor him because it pleases God and because I know that Jim’s actions are motivated by his love for Jesus Christ and me.

 My husband wants me to respect him for who he is, not for what he does.